10 Must-Do Experiences in Amritsar, India

 Leaving the ceremony

-5. Explore Hall Bazaar
+5. Lose Yourself in Hall Bazaar

 What surprised me most was stumbling upon the Baba Bohar Temple tucked into the market.
 A massive tree grows right through the small shrine, giving it an almost mystical vibe in the midst of the market’s chaos.
 This juxtaposition of calm and chaos made Hall Bazaar unforgettable.